obonaventure/cnp3/book-2nd/exercises/ex-sharing.rst

 6. With CSMA, hosts need to listen to the communication channel before starting their transmission.
 Consider again a 2 kilometers long cable where hosts send frames at 100 Mbps.
-Show in the figure below the correct transmission of frames with CSMAthe Same question as above, but now assume that the retransmission timer of each host is set to 50 microseconds.
+Show in the figure below the correct transmission of frames with CSMA.

  .. tikz::